ChanderG/clearwater-guide/patches/README.md

 The patches are organized into 2 groups:

 1. `components/` - component source patches.
+2. `images/` - for the Dockerfiles.
-2. `deployment/` - for the docker-compose/kubernetes deployment files.
+3. `deployment/` - for the docker-compose/kubernetes deployment files.

 ## Components